flaupretre/terraform-ssh-tunnel/README.md

 databases is more complex because it requires connecting to the RDS instance which, usually, is accessible from private subnets only.

-Running terraform on a host inside the private area is a possible solution but generally too complex to install and manage.
-Opening a temporary tunnel to the target is much easier.
+Running terraform on a host inside the private area is a possible solution, often used by Terraform automation software like [Atlantis](https://www.runatlantis.io/) but generally too complex to install and manage.
+It also does not allow accessing more than one private areas from a single location.
+So, for a lot of users, using tunnels is the best solution.

 Initially, only SSH tunnels were supported, hence the module name.
-We now support :
+Version 2 added suport for other tunnel mechanisms.
+So, we now support :

 - [SSH tunnels](https://www.ssh.com/academy/ssh/tunneling-example)
 - [AWS Systems Manager (SSM)](https://docs.aws.amazon.com/systems-manager/latest/userguide/)
 - [Google IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding)
 - [Kubernetes port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

 You can also provide your own shell script if your gateway is not supported yet.

-Note that, except for bare SSH tunnels, other gateways were introduced in v 2.0.0 and may not be suitable for production use yet.
-That's why your help is greatly appreciated to test and validate them.

 ---
 <!--ts-->